2024–25 UCF Knights women's basketball team

-The 2024–25 UCF Knights women's basketball team represents the University of Central Florida during the 2024–25 NCAA Division I women's basketball season.
-The Knights are led by third-year head coach Sytia Messer and play their home games at the Addition Financial Arena in Orlando, Florida as members of the Big 12 Conference.
+The 2024–25 UCF Knights women's basketball team represented the University of Central Florida during the 2024–25 NCAA Division I women's basketball season.
+The Knights were led by third-year head coach Sytia Messer and played their home games at the Addition Financial Arena in Orlando, Florida as members of the Big 12 Conference.

 Previous season

 The Knights finished the 2023–24 season 12–17, 5–13 in Big 12 play, to finish in last place.
 They lost in the first round to Cincinnati of the Big 12 women's tournament.